Lillooet (electoral district)

-The Lillooet electoral district was a riding (provincial constituency) in the Canadian province of British Columbia, centred on the town of the same name and with various boundaries.
+Lillooet was a provincial electoral district in the Canadian province of British Columbia, centred on the town of the same name and with various boundaries.
 Originally with two members, the constituency was split into Lillooet West and Lillooet East in the 1894, 1898, and 1900 elections, with Lillooet West being recomprised as one riding (with only one member) in the 1903 election.